Yale-BIM/f21-assignments/assignment-2/README.md

 ## Part III.
 Detecting a Visual Target
-You will now use simple image processing techniques to detect the blue cube in the images within the left-seq1.bag.
+You will now use simple image processing techniques to detect the blue square in the images within the left-seq1.bag.
 These detections will be observations for the location of the target, which you will then filter in the next part of the assignment.